 Total impulse energy is about -40 dB in the first 100 ms, from the listener position which includes room reverb.
 Room treatment damps the room, but it’s not completely dead.
 The grey is minimum phase IR, which is very close to the actual response.

-The CSD looks linear (no obvious ringing frequencies) and decently fast.
+The CSD looks linear (no obvious ringing frequencies above the bass region) and decently fast.
 The room treatment certainly helps here: